-Lagos State University College of Medicine started her full function in 1999 and now considered to be the fastest-growing modern College of Medicine in Nigeria.
-Lagos State University College of Medicine is not the same with Lagos State Teaching Hospital though they complement each other through their varied functions.
+Lagos State University College of Medicine started its full function in 1999 and is now considered to be the fastest-growing modern College of Medicine in Nigeria.
+Lagos State University College of Medicine is not the same as Lagos State Teaching Hospital though they complement each other through their varied functions.

 Lagos State University College of Medicine was established to serve this ever-growing population in Lagos State by training doctors and paramedical personnel to complement the numbers of this cadre of medical personnel settling in the state following graduation from already established medical colleges.

 These people are trained to treat patients, recognize the acutely ill ones and, when they are posted to rural areas, refer the deserving patients to appropriate centres and hospitals.
 The basic function of Lagos State University College of Medicine is to train medical doctors and other allied professionals of international standard, conduct research and deliver high-quality health care services to the state and the nation.